visit-dav/visit/src/doc/data_into_visit/Intro.rst

 This part begins with a line containing the keyword DATASET followed by a keyword describing the type of dataset.
 Then, depending upon the type of dataset, other keyword/data combinations define the actual data.
 The topology can be 1D, 2D or 3D, although only 2D and 3D topologies are supported by VisIt_.
+If the Z-coordinates are all zero, VisIt_ will treat the mesh as 2D and display it in 2D.

 5. The final part describes the fields.
 The fields can be defined on either the cells or the points.
 The cell or point fields can be listed in either order.
 The fields can be either scalars, vectors or tensors.